In this article, we continue talking about the Human Herpes (HHV-3) in its reactive form which is called Shingles (Herpes Zoster).

 - Confluent and necrotic oral lesions in immune‐suppressed patients.

-Effected Divisions of the Trigeminal Nerve:
+Affected Divisions of the Trigeminal Nerve:

 - Involvement of mandibular division.

 - Involving cheek, tongue, the vestibule of the lower jaw and Cutaneous lesions extending from the chin to the vertex.

 - Involving hard palate, soft palate, the vestibule of the upper jaw, skin of cheek and sides of the nose.